What are the 4 types of Programming Languages?

 Hello, World!

-2. Functional programming Language
+2. Functional Programming Language

 Examples of these languages are: Haskell, Lisp, Scala, and Erlang

-Let’s have a look at the Haskell language code:
+Below is the Haskell language code:

 Code: